SplitMAC: Wireless Split Learning over Multiple Access Channels: System Model

 The goal of SL is to find the minimizer of $L({\bm w})$.
 To achieve this goal, three representative training approaches have been developed for SL in the literature.
 These approaches are summarized below. \begin{itemize} \item {\bf Sequential training:} In this approach, the model update is executed sequentially over the devices, as illustrated in Fig.~\ref{fig:various_frameworks}.
 Device $n$ first receives the most recently updated device-side model in learning from the AP and then updates the received model using its local dataset through collaboration with the AP.
 Then the updated model is conveyed to the next device and the same update process is sequentially executed for all $n\in\Bar{\mathcal{S}}$ in each training round.
 A major advantage of the sequential training is that it improves the convergence speed of SL by allowing each device to use the most recently updated device-side model.
 This approach, however, incurs substantial latency for a single training round because device $n$ needs to wait until the end of the training procedures for the $n-1$ previous devices.

 \item{\bf Parallel training:} In this approach, all the devices update their device-side models in parallel, as illustrated in Fig.~\ref{fig:various_frameworks}.
 Then the AP aggregates these models to construct an updated device-side model.
 The updated device-side model is distributed to the devices before the beginning of the next training round.
-The parallel training can reduce the latency of a single training round by allowing parallel processing and update of the multiple devices.
+The parallel training can reduce the latency of a single training round by allowing parallel processing and update of multiple devices.
 In this approach, however, the aggregation of the device-side models, which are updated independently, may slow down the convergence speed of SL especially when the dataset is not independent and identically distributed (IID).
+This phenomenon has been reported in \cite{xiao2020averaging, zhao2018federated} by demonstrating that the heterogeneity of datasets and simple averaging degrade the performance of distributed learning.

 \item{\bf Cluster-wise training:} In this approach, devices are divided into multiple clusters, and the model update is executed sequentially across the clusters, as illustrated in Fig.~\ref{fig:various_frameworks}.
 During the training process for each cluster, devices within the same cluster update their device-side models in parallel.
 Subsequently, the AP aggregates the models from devices within the same cluster to construct an updated device-side model.
 Meanwhile, inter-cluster operations follow the sequential training approach, meaning that the updated device-side model in each cluster is passed to the next cluster.
 The cluster-wise training reduces the latency of SL by utilizing parallel training, while addressing the model aggregation issue by limiting the number of devices in each cluster.
 Therefore, the cluster-wise training leverages the advantages of both the sequential and parallel training approaches. \end{itemize}